-The H-II Transfer Vehicle (HTV), built and developed in Japan, is an unmanned cargo transfer spacecraft that will deliver supplies to the International Space Station (ISS).
+The H-II Transfer Vehicle (HTV), developed and built in Japan, is an unmanned cargo transfer spacecraft that delivers supplies to the International Space Station (ISS).

-The HTV "Technical Demonstration Vehicle" (initial flight vehicle) has been successfully launched on September 11, 2009 (JST) from Tanegashima Space Center in Japan.
-Subsequently, one or two HTVs per year are planned for launch.
+The HTV "Technical Demonstration Vehicle" (initial flight vehicle) was successfully launched on September 11, 2009 (JST) from Tanegashima Space Center in Japan.
+As of 2014, four HTVs, including its technical demonstration mission (HTV1) have successfully completed the missions.

 |Length||9.8m (including thrusters)|